 How to stop a young puppy from jumping on you

 Puppies are small but resilient.
 When a small puppy jumps on me, I quickly say the command OFF and knock him off me.
 Depending on the temperament of your puppy, a light correction or a heavier correction may be needed.
-If the puppy continues to try and jump on me, my corrections will get consistently harder and more forceful.
+If the puppy continues to try to jump on me, my corrections will get consistently harder and more forceful.

 You can knock the puppy off you with your hand, pushing them off, or with your foot.
 Start with a light correction and increase the force depending on how stubborn or resilient your puppy is.